How to Choose a Patio Umbrella: A Complete Guide

 The form and function of wood and metal frames are different, so consider your outdoor area and what's most important to you.
 Ask yourself:

-• Will the outdoor umbrella be exposed to extremely high wind speeds or salty air?
+- Will the outdoor umbrella be exposed to extremely high wind speeds or salty air?

 "For the finish, most brands (like Frontgate) offer various options to choose from, like teak, silver, and bronze.
 Pick a finish that suits your décor and personal style, and remember to read the fine print to ensure your frame is crafted to resist weather conditions and rust (like Frontgate umbrellas are).
-Also, do the research and read the reviews to ensure your frame is easy to open and close, and tilt with hand cranking or lever mechanisms," Lindsay Foster recommended.
+Also, research and read the reviews to ensure your frame is easy to open and close, and tilt with hand cranking or lever mechanisms," Lindsay Foster recommended.

 Don't Forget a Base…